tableau/connector-plugin-sdk/docs/api-reference.md

 </connection-normalizer>

 ```
 The following table shows the most commonly used attributes in the attribute-list.
-You an also add custom attributes.
+You can also add custom attributes.

 _Attribute names_